fhamborg/news-please/README.md

 $ sudo newsplease
 ```

-news-please will start crawling pages http://www.faz.net/, http://www.zeit.de and http://www.nytimes.com/.
+news-please will then start crawling a few examples pages.
 To terminate the process simply press `CTRL+C`. news-please will then shutdown within 5-20 seconds.
-You can also press `CTRL+C` twice, which will immediately kill all processes.
-We strongly recommend to not pressing `CTRL+C` twice, though (you don't wanna mess with the database, do you?)
+You can also press `CTRL+C` twice, which will immediately kill all processes (not recommended, though).

 ### ElasticSearch